 Although you’d never guess, Alex hails from the North; he was brought up in the small village of Settle and recently completed a degree in Spanish and Chinese at the University of Manchester.
 Whilst at University he spent a year abroad in China and Cuba.
 Alex grew up in a Christian family but it wasn’t until he came to University that he made the decision to fully commit his life to God.
 At City Church he works with City Kids and students.
 In his free time, Alex enjoys cycling, watching martial arts films, and making bad puns.

 Emma was born and raised in the sunny South-East in St Albans, Hertfordshire.
 She then went on to study Economics at Durham University.
-Emma’s work at City Church involves managing the Ministry Hub, social media and students.
+Emma’s work at City Church involves website, social media and admin.
 In her free time, she loves playing and watching most sports, particularly golf and squash.
 She also enjoys music, summer and nature.
 Unfortunately, Manchester only offers one of these things!

 George is a ministry trainee at City Church and is particularly excited for work involving discipleship and international students in the city.
 He grew up in east Lancashire before moving to Durham university where he studied chemistry, became a wholehearted Christian, and grew to recognise what it meant to serve in God's strength, particularly in the areas of mentoring and reaching out to international students.
 After working in nuclear and nanotechnology research, George served as a chemistry lecturer at a missionary-founded university in Mongolia where he loved to share his life and the gospel with the young students there, and became involved more with youth mentoring and international missions.
 George loves Japanese food, Korean saunas and all things Mongolian!
 He's excited to grow more in a servant heart back in Manchester and to seek to bless those closer to home as he considers the future and what it would look like to be discipling cross-culturally long-term.